carehart/kubevela.io/docs/case-studies/gitops.md

 └─  	mysql-cluster   	raw       	       	running	healthy	      	2021-09-26 20:48:11 +0800 CST
 ```

-Apply the `clusters/apps.yaml` to cluster, we can see that the application in `apps/` is automatically deployed:
+Apply the `clusters/apps.yaml`, and the application in `apps/` is automatically deployed:

 ```shell
 vela up -f clusters/apps.yaml